How to launch a textile design business as a newbie

 You can launch your freelance surface design business in a similar way.
 Entry level positions can be found through job boards such as craigslist and stylecareers and are usually paid on an hourly basis, between $35-$50/ hour depending on your experience level and location.
 After your client sees that you can deliver high quality work in a timely manner, they will likely begin to give you more complex projects, such as original pattern development and high-level trend research and you will have a client for life.

-In the upcoming UGTR Workshop, we start where any aspiring freelance designer should start, mastering the repeat process.
+In the Ultimate Guide to Repeats we start where any aspiring freelance designer should start, mastering the repeat process.
 I can’t promise that you will become a repeat guru overnight, but you will learn the techniques to developing professional patterns and repeats that you can then practice until they are mastered.
 You will be able to stop guessing your way through the repeat process and will have a system to developing patterns and repeats that you can refer back to when you are feeling overwhelmed or lost.

 “I can’t emphasize enough how important your classes have been in my venture into surface design.
 Your tutorials are packed with useful information and inspiring ideas.
 The tone of the class was so supportive.
-I also enjoyed the spirit of friendship and community in the group of students.
-I think the BootCamp was the icing on the cake—a chance to really test my new skills.” – Chris Olson
+I also enjoyed the spirit of friendship and community in the group of students.” – Chris Olson